Delete a cluster

 kops command (this will not delete the cluster).

 Change directories and perform the following to destroy the cluster essentials, and delete the terraform workspace.

-$ cd ../cloud-platform $ terraform init $ terraform workspace select <clusterName e.g. cloud-platform-test-3> $ terraform destroy $ terraform workspace select default $ terraform workspace delete <clusterName>
+$ cd .. # working dir is now `kops` $ terraform init $ terraform workspace select <clusterName e.g. cloud-platform-test-3> $ terraform destroy $ terraform workspace select default $ terraform workspace delete <clusterName>

 Change directories and perform the following to destroy the cluster VPC, and delete the terraform workspace.

-$ cd ../cloud-platform-network $ terraform init $ terraform workspace select <clusterName e.g. cloud-platform-test-3> $ terraform destroy $ terraform workspace select default $ terraform workspace delete <clusterName>
+$ cd .. # working dir is now `vpc` $ terraform init $ terraform workspace select <clusterName e.g. cloud-platform-test-3> $ terraform destroy $ terraform workspace select default $ terraform workspace delete <clusterName>

 Delete an EKS cluster

 The steps can be found here - Delete an EKS Cluster